Scales with blue and red imbalance

 1. Conduct Regular Overlap Audits

-Use tools like Morningstar’s Portfolio X-Ray to identify overlapping holdings between index and active funds.
+Use portfolio analysis tools like Morningstar’s Portfolio X-Ray to spot and eliminate holdings that cover the same ground in both index and active funds.

 2. Differentiate by Asset Class or Style

-Pair passive funds for core holdings (e.g., S&P 500, total bond market) with active funds targeting niche areas like emerging markets, small-cap value, or sector-specific strategies.
+Use passive funds for your core holdings (like the S&P 500 or total bond market) and active funds for less efficient or niche segments—such as emerging markets, small-cap value, or focused sectors.

 3. Monitor Performance Attribution